 Does your company have a dedicated sales team?
-If yes, how are they currently scheduling demos and consultations?
+How are they currently scheduling demos and consultations?
 If you have a registration form on your website, does that form data currently get passed into a mailing list or CRM?
-If the answer was yes to all three, then you’re looking good!

 Many companies land somewhere in the middle, between having no public registration available for sales demos and having a fully integrated data flow into a mailing list management service.

 If you are still in the process of setting up a sales demo registration form, we recommend you start by identifying your ideal customer persona.
 What are the key indicators that your product will be a good fit for your lead?
 It’s standard to request a name, email and phone number on your registration form.
 What other key information can you request, to help determine the lead’s qualification for a sales call?

 For example, a small to medium sized software business might ask to know the applicant’s company size, to evaluate product market fit.
 They might not be ready to accommodate massive enterprise operations, so a company size of 1,000+ could be disqualified.
 Your company should identify its key lead qualification metrics and use the booking form to collect it from applicants.

 By offering your time in exchange for the visitor’s information, you make a clear value proposition.
 That generosity is likely to attract a range of applicants, some of whom will not be qualified.
 Fortunately, you can turn on manual confirmation, allowing your sales team to choose which calls they accept or decline.